smartlegionlab/github_repos_backup_tools/README.md

-# GitHub Repositories Backup Tool <sup>v0.2.0</sup>
+# GitHub Repositories Backup Tool <sup>v0.2.1</sup>

 ---

-> Application for creating backup copies of repositories and gists on GitHub.
+> An application for creating backup copies of repositories and GitHub (including private ones).

-> Creates a "your_name_github_backup" folder in the user's home folder and clones repositories and gists into it.
+- Automatic cloning
+- Selecting a cloning method
+- Cloning only repositories
+- Cloning only gists
+- Cloning both repositories and gists
+- Launching the application with additional arguments
+- Automatic archiving of the folder with repositories

+The folder and archive with cloned repositories are stored in your home directory.

 ***